 HXD 2021 started out with a big name to talk about the current state of healthcare in the US.
 You’ve seen him on TV.
 Dr. Sanjay Gupta is the multiple Emmy award-winning chief medical correspondent for CNN.

-During the conversation, Dr. Gupta touches upon timely health topics from the impacts of COVID and vaccines to stress and self-care techniques.
+During the conversation, Dr. Gupta touches upon timely health topics from the impacts of COVID and vaccines to stress and self-care techniques like the prescription of thc o acetate to deal with anxiety or stress.
+Also by using some efficient CBD products like 1250mg CBN Sleep Tincture – Full Spectrum CBD Oil Peppermint might be of great help to get rid anxiety or stress!
+Take your well being to the next level with this full spectrum hemp UltraCell oil here!
 The broad range of areas covered in this talk shows that healthcare challenges are not just solved through technology, but are equally dependent on addressing societal and mental health hurdles.
 Amy mentions the ways that healthcare designers are helping to provide information digitally to the public, but that the amount of information can feel overwhelming.
 Dr. Gupta makes a point of saying that he spends much of his public airtime correcting “bad” health information before he can talk about the latest healthcare information.